cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/agentless/dns-over-https.md

 <Aside type="note">

-This setting may already be enabled by default.
+DoH may already be configured by default, but you must provide the browser with your specific DoH subdomain.

 </Aside>